 Why is digital identity verification important?

-Digital identities bring risks: Identity fraud
+Digital identities are subject to risk: Identity fraud

-Digital identity verification helps to avoid fraud
+Digital identity verification helps prevent fraud

 Today, various forms of identity verification methods are used to authenticate and prove digital identity.
 While most forms of online transactions require the verification of one’s identity, the actual level of verification required differs from platform to platform and the regulatory framework that governs the industry where the product or service is based.
 Here are two very different examples:

 - The online bank N26 requires all new users during its onboarding process to identify themselves via a live video-identification chat with a human operator.
-And that’s in addition to sharing personal information such as passport and other supporting documentation with this operator.
+And that’s in addition to sharing personal information such as passports and other supporting documentation with this operator.
 This manual method of identity verification is regulated by a stringent legal framework governing all financial institutions (also known as AML or Anti-Money Laundering checks) that operate within Germany.

 Digital identity verification methods explained